MD4001 - Creative Studio Practice 1 (2018/19)

 Assessment across modules in same level will be coordinated and integrated, so that learning outcomes for each module are assessed separately and, also, learning from one module is transferred to other modules.

-The assessment load complies with the Faculty’s assessment tariff.
+The assessment load complies with the Subject assessment tariffs.

 Assessment will be based on 100% coursework.